-I’m not so sure the benefits are evident, what with the growing number of countries that are now struggling to pay back loans for major infrastructure projects, funded by China, that were negotiated in secret and under terms that are not beneficial to the recipient country.
-Some countries are now reneging on such programs, realising the risks that come with those deals, which in some instances has resulted in Chinese state-run companies acquiring pieces of a country’s sovereignty in exchange for a debt write-off.
+I’m not so sure the benefits are evident, what with the growing number of countries that are now struggling to pay back loans for major infrastructure projects, funded by China, that was negotiated in secret and under terms that are not beneficial to the recipient country.
+Some countries are now reneging on such programs, realizing the risks that come with those deals, which in some instances has resulted in Chinese state-run companies acquiring pieces of a country’s sovereignty in exchange for a debt write-off.

 Part of that initiative is in line with China expanding as a global power; part of that is neo-colonialism, an attempt to strengthen its hold on key nodes in the global system, from transportation to natural resources.

-Another problem I see with OBOR (One Belt One Road Initiative) and other global initiatives of China is that Beijing imposes no conditions – human rights, environmental, transparency, etc – for the extension of loans, meaning that autocratic regimes, dictatorships and other miscreants who would not be able to get assistance from global institutions like the World Bank or IMF can now rely on China to secure such loans, no questions asked.
+Another problem I see with OBOR (One Belt One Road Initiative) and other global initiatives of China is that Beijing imposes no conditions – human rights, environmental, transparency, etc – for the extension of loans, meaning that autocratic regimes, dictatorships, and other miscreants who would not be able to get assistance from global institutions like the World Bank or IMF can now rely on China to secure such loans, no questions asked.

 The corruption risks are therefore immense, and the trickle-down effects for ordinary citizens marginal at best.

 What is the current situation in the Taiwan Strait?

 Beijing continues to do what it can to isolate Taiwan, to punish its people for the decisions they have made via democratic means.

 China has not found a way to win the hearts and minds of the Taiwanese and continues to struggle with the island nation’s democratic persistence.
 Even its former “ally,” the Chinese Nationalist Party (KMT), is now regarded by Beijing as a poor partner that is no longer committed to unification.